chaoss/wg-dei/focus-areas/project-and-community/issue-label-inclusivity.md

 *__Newcomer Friendly__*: Issues include appropriately labeled issues (e.g, “good first issue”, “newcomer-friendly”) for a new contributor to start with.

-*__Mentor Availability__*: Issues identify a mentor who can provide guidance and help with the review process of a particular issue (e.g., “Mentor Available” tag)
+*__Mentor Availability__*: Issues identify a mentor who can provide guidance and help with the review process of a particular issue (e.g., “Mentor Available” tag).

-*__Issue List Diversity__*: Issues provide a diverse list of labels pertaining to different types of contributions (code and/or non-code) (e.g., “Documentation” tag)
+*__Issue List Diversity__*: Issues provide a diverse list of labels pertaining to different types of contributions (code and/or non-code) (e.g., “Documentation” tag).

-*__Usable Title and Description__*: Issue titles and descriptions follow the Documentation Usability metric objectives
+*__Usable Title and Description__*: Issue titles and descriptions follow the Documentation Usability metric objectives.

 *__Consistent Use of Labels__*: Issues use a curated list of labels with distinct colors in a consistent way.
 For example, families of tags with a distinct color for each:

-- Issue Type: “Feature” vs “Bug” vs “Documentation” ...
+- Issue Type: “Feature” vs “Bug” vs “Documentation”...
-- Issue Skills: the skills needed to resolve the issue (e.g, js, html, css...)
+- Issue Skills: the skills needed to resolve the issue (e.g, js, html, css)
-- Issue Level of Familiarity: mentions the lowest level of familiarity needed (“good for newcomer” or “occasional contributor”or “core contributor”)
+- Issue Level of Familiarity: mentions the lowest level of familiarity needed (“good for newcomer” or “occasional contributor”or “core contributor”...)

 ## Implementation